kelseyhightower/kubernetes-the-hard-way/docs/certificate-authority.md

 > In production you should strongly consider generating individual TLS certificates for each component.

-After completing this lab you should have the following TLS certificates:
+After completing this lab you should have the following TLS keys and certificates:

 ```
 ca-key.pem
-ca.csr
 ca.pem
 kubernetes-key.pem
-kubernetes.csr
 kubernetes.pem
 ```